sriakshaya08/Codsoft_UI-UX/README.md

 # Codsoft_UI-UX
-💼 CODSOFT – UI/UX Internship Projects.
-This repository includes all UI/UX tasks completed during my internship at CODSOFT.
-The designs are created in Figma and include fully interactive prototypes to demonstrate real-time user experiences.
+# 💼 CODSOFT – UI/UX Internship Tasks

+Welcome to my internship project repository for **CODSOFT**.
+This repo contains all my UI/UX tasks designed and prototyped using **Figma**, showcasing modern, clean, and responsive user interfaces

+---

+## 📌 Internship Overview

+- **Role**: UI/UX Designer Intern
+- **Tools Used**: Figma (Design & Prototyping)
+- **Duration**: [July 2025 – August 2025]

+This repository is structured to present each task individually with its design files, descriptions, and interactive prototype links.

+---